You can use port forwarding to:

 Map to custom local domains

-Custom domain mapping enables you to view content on an Android device from a web server on your development machine that is using a custom domain.
+Custom domain mapping lets you to view content on an Android device from a web server on your development machine that is using a custom domain.

 chrome.devtools.
 So, you create an entry in your